MisterXY89/steinbock/README.md

-# Steibock Konstanz visitors in Corona times
+# Steinbock Konstanz visitors in Corona times
 Time slot analysis for Steinbock Konstanz // visitor capacity development over the course a week.
 Keep in mind there are factory like the weather that do influence the amount of visitors.

 In `files/` is a collection of the current visitor count for every 30 minutes for currently ~ 2 weeks.
-There are a few missing times.
+There are a few missing times. <br>
+Us the parser in controller.py to get a list of all crawled visitor docs.
+Each entry is an object of the Document class (see model.py).

 ## Possible todos:
  - [ ] Provide web-interface via flask?